XertroV/aec-membership-test-simulator/README.md

 Every few years, the AEC will check that each political party has enough members according to the legislative requirement.
 The party must provide a list of 1500 to 1650 names (inclusive) to use as evidence of their eligibility.
 The Australian Electoral Commission (AEC) will then filter out some names (duplicates, dead people, etc).
 That produces a NEW list of <= 1650 names.
 Then, the AEC will do a statistical sampling of members and will use that to determine whether a party is eligible.
 Particularly, those names selected are asked to confirm or deny their membership.
 In this project: "failure rate" refers to the rate at which members respond "No".

+The AEC does not accept lists larger than 1650; there is no chance for a party to replace any of those filtered members; that filtering process increases the chance of false negatives; and standard of statistical evaluation is to assume that the list of 1650 members were *the only members* of the party.
+Zero consideration is given beyond this.
+How many parties have been wrongly denied registration?
+Nobody knows.

 [The method is detailed on pages 23 and 24 of "Guide for registering a party".](https://www.aec.gov.au/Parties_and_Representatives/Party_Registration/guide/files/party-registration-guide.pdf) ([mirror](party-registration-guide.pdf))